 If Looker is hosting the instance, then Looker Support or your analyst will need to retrieve this file to continue debugging.

-In the current Looker release, Amazon Athena supports the following Looker features:
+In Looker 22.8, Amazon Athena supports the following Looker features:

-After completing the database connection, configure authentication options.
+After you have completed the database connection, configure authentication options.